-The rift valley is an elongated trough bordered by steep side called escarpments.
+The rift valley is an elongated trough bordered by a steep side called escarpments.

 Two theories have been forwarded to explain the formation of the great East African Rift valley.